-During 2018, Berkshire Hathaway Energy ("BHE") repurchased 177,381 shares of its common stock from certain family interests of Mr. Scott for an aggregate cost of \$107 million.
-On February 21, 2019, BHE repurchased 447,712 shares of its common stock from certain family interests of Mr. Scott for an aggregate cost of \$293 million.
-The per share purchase prices were based on a price deemed to represent fair market value and agreed upon by Berkshire, Mr. Abel and Mr. Scott.
-Berkshire is not aware of any other Transaction entered into since January 1, 2018, or currently proposed, that is required to be disclosed under Item 404(a) of Regulation S-K.
+On February 21, 2019, Berkshire Hathaway Energy ("BHE") repurchased 447,712 shares of its common stock from certain family interests of Mr. Scott for an aggregate cost of \$293 million.
+The per share purchase price was based on a price deemed to represent fair market value and agreed upon by Berkshire, Mr. Abel and Mr. Scott and approved by the Audit Committee.